What is an emotional detox and why is it important to our overall health?

-Do you often get colds and flus?
-Or maybe you suffer from constant stomach aches and cramps?
-Illness of any kind can be an indication that you need to slow down, listen to yourself and possibly detox from your emotional traumas.
-The odd niggle or stuffy nose here and there is normal, but if you’re getting sick every time you take a break from work or more often than the average person, then it might be time to dig deeper.
+Do you often get colds and flu?
+Frequent Illness of any kind can be an indication that you need to slow down, listen to yourself and detox from your emotional traumas.
+The odd niggle or stuffy nose is normal, but if you’re getting sick every time you take a break from work or more often than the average person, then it might be time to dig deeper.

 Of course, it’s important to remember that illness can be a sign of many other issues.
 Our bodies react adversely to any major trauma and changes, so always get checked out if you’re concerned.
 Otherwise, an emotional detox won’t do you any harm!

 Unexplained and frequent pain.

 As discussed please be aware that unexplained and frequent pain could be a sign of something much more sinister.
 If in doubt, get checked out!
 This could include anything from joint pain to the aforementioned headache.

 The gut is notoriously known as the second brain.
 We tend to hold a lot of our stress, trauma and tension within this area, and it’s extremely sensitive to change.
 Some people are more sensitive than others, and you could find that your stomach tightens with the slightest hint of anxiety.